Introduction to the Miracle Man

 Army Recruit Training

-The day before his pass-out parade (aged eighteen), Lewis made the decision to return home and subsequently didn’t complete the training course.
-Being away for long periods felt overwhelming, and although he later regretted leaving, it was the choice he felt he had to make at the time.
+The day before his pass-out parade (aged eighteen), Lewis made the decision to return home and didn’t complete the training course.
+Being away for long periods felt overwhelming, and although he later regretted leaving, it was the choice he felt he had to make at that time.
 His sergeants saw great potential in him and encouraged him to stay, knowing how capable he was, but ultimately Lewis chose to return home.

 Steeplejack Apprenticeship